10 mins read

 Folate

-Folate also is known as vitamin B9 works with vitamin B12 to produce healthy red blood cells.
+Folate also known as vitamin B9 works with vitamin B12 to produce healthy red blood cells.
 If either vitamin is deficient, it can cause abnormally large red blood cells, a condition called macrocytic anaemia.
 It’s naturally found in many foods like green leafy vegetables.

 Our results show vegans and vegetarians are least likely to develop folate deficiency because they had the lowest percentage of low or borderline low levels.
 Male and female results were similar, 8.83 and 8.87 per cent, respectively.